Employee handbook section eight: educational benefits

 Funding will not be considered when:

 • Program or additional training is required by the support staff member's department due to shifting job responsibilities.
-Employee should seek funding with their own department.
+Employee should seek funding with his/her own department.

 • Employee has received maximum of $500 in Support Staff development grant(s) during current fiscal year.